Posted On: January 15, 2026

 Bloodborne Pathogens Defined

-But what are bloodborne pathogens?
 This blog will delve into the definition of bloodborne pathogens, common examples, how they’re transmitted, and more.

+A bloodborne pathogen (BBP) is any disease-causing organism that passes from one entity to another through blood or other potentially infectious materials (OPIM).
 The symptoms of bloodborne diseases vary by the type of infection, but these diseases sometimes present initially with flu-like symptoms, if they’re symptomatic at all.

-Hepatitis B, Hepatitis C, and HIV are the most common bloodborne diseases.
+Bloodborne pathogens examples in the workplace include Hepatitis B, Hepatitis C, and HIV are the most common bloodborne diseases.
 Other less common examples include Ebola, Dengue, and other viral hemorrhagic fevers (VHFs).

 How Are Bloodborne Pathogens Transmitted?